 - In Final Fantasy XII, the natural inhabitants of Rabanastre have been forced by The Empire to live in what used to be the sewers of the city, while the wealthy and imperial citizenry take everything above the surface.

-- Attempted in the backstory of RWBY, when humans attempted to relocate Faunas to the isle of Menagerie.
-The two sides eventually went to war and the end result allowed Faunas to live among humans, and while there's no institutionalized racism, there is still a lot of bad blood between the two groups.
+- Attempted in the backstory of RWBY, when humans attempted to relocate Faunus to the isle of Menagerie.
+The two sides eventually went to war and the end result allowed Faunus to live among humans, and while there's no institutionalized racism, there is still a lot of bad blood between the two groups.

-- On Futurama, mutants (except for Leela, who pretends to be an alien) are legally required to live in the sewers underground.
+- Mutants (except for Leela, who pretends to be an alien) are legally required to live in the sewers underground.
 This changes in the season 6 episode (also the 100th episode) "The Mutants Are Revolting."

 - Also, after the Native Martians sold their entire planet's surface to humans they were required to live underground.
 This is resolved when they discover that the single bead their ancestors sold the planet for was in fact a colossal diamond worth a lot of money, at which point they promptly dump Mars and just buy a new planet and pretend it's sacred to them.